Four steps to achieve goals and create a fulfilled life!

 Tip: If You Are Unclear As To How To Reach The Desired Future State:

-• Small steps – think “small steps, big changes”.
+Small steps – think “small steps, big changes”.

-• Recall past success – Look back at past successes in similar scenarios.
+Recall past success – Look back at past successes in similar scenarios.
 What did you do back then, that you can apply here?

-• Learn from others – If you don’t have past successes (in that area), do some research, educate yourself, and ask for advice from experts.
+Learn from others – If you don’t have past successes (in that area), do some research, educate yourself, and ask for advice from experts.

-• Try an experiment – Remember, experiments are not meant to always succeed.
+Try an experiment – Remember, experiments are not meant to always succeed.
 They do, however, frequently lead to new awareness.
 After each experiment, ask “What did I learn?
 What has been validated or invalidated?”

-• Maintain a positive perspective – See failures as new learning, not as failures.
+Maintain a positive perspective – See failures as new learning, not as failures.

 Note to leaders and your impact on everyone around you

-If you are an aspiring transformational leader, consider how you can help coach your team to greater success using this approach, the moment you sense they may be stuck in their hamster wheel.
+If you are an aspiring transformational leader, consider how you can help coach your team to greater success using this approach the moment you sense they may be stuck in their hamster wheel.

 Best of all, you don’t need to be an expert or give advice.
 All you need is your authentic curiosity and allow the questions to follow.

-Questions, not for the sake of your enlightenment, but for the benefit of making your team members critically think and creating new awareness, maybe even cognitive shifts.
+Questions, not for the sake of your enlightenment but for the benefit of making your team members think critically and creating new awareness, maybe even cognitive shifts.
 This invariably will lead to significant transformations for your team members.

-Yea, but what about if you don’t know where you are going?
+One final caveat: What if you don’t know where you are going?

 For example, if you don’t know what career change you want to make, it’s ok not to know now.
-The question is what data points do you need to collect to help you ultimately decide which direction you want to go?
+The question is, what data points do you need to collect to help you ultimately decide which direction you want to go?

 So a short-term plan could be to talk to others who’ve made a similar move, etc. Then measure your success in shorter increments.